 If you are 18 or older and mentally competent, you have the right to make

-decisions about your medical treatment.
-You should talk to your doctor
+decisions about your medical care.
+You should talk to your doctor or other

-or other health care provider about any treatment or procedures so that
+health care provider about any treatment or procedures so that you understand

-decisions about your health care, even if you become unable to make or
+health care, even if you become unable to make or express them yourself,

 What is an “advance directive?”